 Here are some quick tips on solving specific problems with your towels.

-Sour or stale smelling towels: Mildew is usually to blame for smelly towels.
+Why do my towels smell sour?
+Mildew is usually to blame for smelly towels.
 To prevent it, hang towels after bathing instead of leaving them on the floor, don’t let them sit in the washing machine before drying, and use a long dryer cycle.
 (Related: How to Get Rid of Mildew Smells.)

 Why aren’t my brand-new towels absorbent?
 Towel manufacturers add silicone or finishing spray to new towels, so they look fluffy and stay clean in the store despite lots of shoppers touching them.
 But that finish also keeps them from absorbing moisture.
 So, you should always launder new towels before use to get rid of that coating.